simphony/simphony-metadata/docs/format.md

           An error MUST be raised if found under any other keyword.

     - ``CUDS properties defaults``:
-        When specifying a CUDS property default and the default is non-trivial (e.g. None)
+        When specifying a CUDS property (e.g. CLASS_A) default and the default is non-trivial (e.g. None) it MUST refer to a subclass (e.g. CLASS_A1) of the property type.
+In other words:

+        CLASS_A:
+            parent: CUBA.SOMETHING

+        CLASS_A1:
+            parent: CUBA.CLASS_A

+        CLASS_A2:
+            parent: CUBA.CLASS_A

+        CLASS_C:
+            parent: CUBA.SOMETHING_ELSE
+            CLASS_A:
+                default: CLASS_A1

 Parser behavior
 ---------------

 An error MUST be reported, and parsing stopped when the following circumstances occur:

+    - non-compliance with the yaml format
-    - non-compliance with the specified format
+    - non-compliance with the format described in this specification.
-    - Unrecognized keys by parsers
+    - Unrecognized keys
     - Duplicated keys
     - Violation of semantic rules.